Legal Professionals Standing By 24/7

 The Going and Coming Rule in California

-Accidents occur every day, some minor and don’t have much of an impact.
-Others, however, are more severe, and could significantly change your life.
+Accidents occur, some minor, and don’t have much of an impact.
+Others, however, are more severe and could significantly change your life.
 In some cases, an injury can even prevent you from reporting to work while you recover.

-Though the workplace is considered as a relatively safe place, some employees may suffer injuries at work.
+Though the workplace is considered safe, some employees may suffer injuries there.
 In California, the number of work-related injury fatalities rose to 451 in the last couple of years!

 Getting Injured at Work

-If you get into an accident while at work, the incident is automatically classified as a workplace injury.
+If you get into an accident while at work, the incident is automatically classified as a work-related ailment.
 However, some incidents are not easy to determine.
 Sometimes, the injuries may happen while traveling to and from your workplace.

-Many Californians drive personal and company vehicles to reach their workplace, you may wonder whether you would be compensated for the injury if you sustained it in a motor vehicle accident.
+Many Californians drive personal and company vehicles to reach their workplace.
+So, you may wonder whether you would be compensated for the injury if you sustained it in a motor vehicle accident.

-Although the general rule of California Workers’ Compensation law states that worker’s compensation won’t cover you if you were commuting to and from work, there are several exceptions to this general rule.
+On the other hand, the general rule of California Workers’ Compensation law states that worker’s compensation won’t cover you if you are commuting to and from work.
+However, there are several exceptions to this general rule.

 Exceptions to the General Rule

-However, there are more exceptions to the Going and Coming Rule that apply to more factual situations than the general rule explained above.
+However, more exceptions to the Going and Coming Rule apply to more factual situations than the general rule explained above.

 Employer Pays for Commute

-Workers’ compensation will cover your injury if your employer has been directly involved in arranging your transportation so that you can come to work.
+Workers’ compensation will cover your injury if your employer is responsible for your transportation.
+So you can come to work.
 When your employer benefits from compensating your commute, an exception to the going and coming rule is created.

 Personal Vehicle Is an Implied Condition of Employment